 On a daily basis, I find motivation from current Saint Rose student and certified yoga instructor, Sabrina Bonaiuto ’18.
 She’s a Psychology major with a concentration in Health Psychology and teaches yoga classes a few times a week throughout the Capital Region.
 Her Facebook Page is filled with positive anecdotes and provides motivation to get through those times when you might start to wander away from your goals.

 Something I found even more special about Sabrina is that she gives back to the Saint Rose community by sharing her talents with her peers.
 She conducts yoga classes with the Saint Rose Men’s Basketball and Cross Country teams and is continuing to expand her practice with other Saint Rose athletic teams.
 Yoga has many benefits for both mental and physical health and is a great tool to improve wellness.
-Find out more from Sabrina by visiting her website.

 I was also thinking that I really want to challenge myself this year and try something outside of my comfort zone.
 Joining a gym can be so intimidating for a beginner – and then I met Saint Rose Alumna Leia Nardacci.